-Exchange-traded derivative financial instruments represent futures contracts, which are valued using prices disseminated by the relevant exchange market, such as the closing price, settlement price, last available sales price, or the mean of the bid and offer price (a mid-market price) and are classified within Level 1 of the fair value hierarchy.
+Exchange-traded derivative financial instruments represent futures contracts.
+These derivative financial instruments are valued using prices disseminated by the relevant exchange market, such as the closing price, settlement price, last available sales price, or the mean of the bid and offer price (a mid-market price).
+Exchange-traded derivative financial instruments are classified within Level 1 of the fair value hierarchy.